-OBD-II is an improvement over OBD-I in both capability and standardization.
-The OBD-II standard specifies the type of diagnostic connector and its pinout, the electrical signaling protocols available, and the messaging format.
-OBD-II is a sort of computer which monitors emissions, mileage, speed, and other useful data.
-The OBD-II standard provides extensible lists of DTCs.
+OBD2 is an improvement over OBD1 in both capability and standardization.
+The OBD2 standard specifies the type of diagnostic connector and its pinout, the electrical signaling protocols available, and the messaging format.
+OBD2 is a sort of computer which monitors emissions, mileage, speed, and other useful data.
+The OBD2 standard provides extensible lists of DTCs.

 - P for engine and transmission (powertrain)